puru-rawal8/Cypher/README.md

 ----------------------------------------------------------------------------------------------------------

-This AI 🧬 can do:
+This AI 🧬 can perform mutliple functionalities by user's voice commands🗣:

 --it can tell you current time and date 📆⌚